 - Have one day where everyone dresses up in bright colours; you can choose a different hue each week.

-- Ask everyone to suggest a new dish to cook every week, organise a virtual dinner party with good family friends or a cook-off.
+- Ask everyone to suggest a new dish to cook every week, or organise a virtual dinner party or cook-off with good family friends.

 - As well as finding onscreen video games you can all enjoy indoors, play games outside such as hide and seek, throw a Frisbee or make up your own cricket or football teams.

-- Find a sitcom, comedy or family-friendly TV or streaming show you can all watch, as it can be a great bonding experience.
+- Find a sitcom, comedy or family-friendly TV or streaming show you can all watch.

-- Cut and colour each other’s hair or give each other a manicure.
+- If you’re brave enough – cut and colour each other’s hair, or for a less drastic option, give each other a manicure.

-While you may all be spending more time in the living room and kitchen, for example, everyone will probably also need to find ways to be own their own, mostly within the confines of being at home.
+While you may all be physically spending more time in the living room and kitchen, everyone will probably also need to find ways to be own their own throughout the week, mostly within the confines of being at home.